jshorte/jshorte.github.io/index.md

 # Projects

+**Dissertation** (2023): *"How does player-centric procedural content generation affect game experience?"*

+- Created an artefact to conduct A/B testing
+- Employed a Probabilistic multi-pass algorithm to populate terrain, enemies, obstacles and collectables
+- Created an interface allowing participants to determine parameters for the procedural generation algorithm
+- Created AI for enemies
+- Analysed questionnaire and gameplay data using R

+---

-**SpiritSweeper** : 3rd Person Isometric game based on cleaning and customisation
+**SpiritSweeper** (2023): 3rd Person Isometric game based on cleaning and customisation

 *Contributions*
 - Programmed all featured puzzles